neondatabase/website/content/docs/guides/vercel-native-integration.md

 ---
-title: Install the Native Neon Postgres Integration on Vercel
+title: Install the Neon Postgres Native Integration on Vercel
+subtitle: Add Neon Postgres storage to your Vercel project as a first-party native integration
 enableTableOfContents: true
 isDraft: false
 updatedOn: '2024-06-14T07:55:54.409Z'